Wendy McMurdo: Academic career

-She is a senior lecturer on the MA Photography programme at Falmouth University.
+She is currently a senior lecturer on the MA Photography programme at Falmouth University.
 In 2015, McMurdo was awarded a PhD degree by publication from the University of Westminster for her work exploring the impact of the computer on photography and identity formation.
 She is a Senior Fellow of the Higher Education Academy (SFHEA).
 In September 2018, McMurdo was elected to the Royal Scottish Academy (RSA) as Member (Elect).